espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SDIO_AT.rst

 The SDIO slave pins are as below:

+.. only:: esp32

    -  CLK is GPIO14
    -  CMD is GPIO15
    -  DAT0 is GPIO2
    -  DAT1 is GPIO4
    -  DAT2 is GPIO12 (for 4-bit mode only)
    -  DAT3 is GPIO13 (for 4-bit mode only)

+.. only:: esp32c6

+   -  CLK is GPIO19
+   -  CMD is GPIO18
+   -  DAT0 is GPIO20
+   -  DAT1 is GPIO21
+   -  DAT2 is GPIO22 (for 4-bit mode only)
+   -  DAT3 is GPIO23 (for 4-bit mode only)

 Implement SDIO AT
 -----------------